shreejeetp/Aganitha/README.md

 # Aganitha

-Library can be compiled using setup.py
+Library can be compiled using setup.py, after compilation string can be passed to converter1 function which returns converted string.

 Main.py contains a demo version of the library

 Bugs Present: